 Don’t miss our detailed guide of 9 fun and unique things to do in Moab if you’re looking for more ideas.

 Because Arches and Canyonlands are within 40 minutes from each other we recommend using Moab as a home base to visit these 2 parks.
+For the ultimate experience book a Moab UTV tour where you get to drive explore the rugged country.

 The brand new Hyatt Place Moab is only 2-miles from the park entrance and a short walk from downtown Moab.
 If you choose to stay here it will make accessing the park for sunrise and sunset super easy.